hmrc/play-frontend-hmrc/docs/maintainers/sass-compilation.md

 > In recent versions of govuk-frontend the path to assets has changed slightly, this means if you are setting
 > $govuk-assets-path yourself that you need to add in `/dist` to the path after `/govuk-frontend`.

-This library manages SASS compilation for you.
-However, should you wish to add your own for any reason using `sbt-sassify`, please read the steps below.
+This library manages Sass compilation for you.
+However, should you wish to add your own for any reason using `sbt-sass-compiler`, please read the steps below.

 1. Import the required styles in your `app/assets/stylesheets/application.scss` file:
    ```scss